thedotpost/thedotpost-content/2012/11/axel-rauschmayer-multiple-dispatch.md

 Conference: dotjs-2012
 Curator: sylvinus

-Alex posted an <a href="https://speakerdeck.com/rauschma/multiple-dispatch">updated version</a> of his slides in 2013.
+Axel posted an <a href="https://speakerdeck.com/rauschma/multiple-dispatch">updated version</a> of his slides in 2013.